vatplanner/dataformats-vatsim-public/README.md

 The scope of this project is rather small but an essential part of a bigger project I'm working on (VATPlanner).
 It still seemed like a good idea to split the data parsers & entities apart to be easily reusable if needed in other projects.

-## Supported Data Formats
+## Features

-Currently supported are:

- * Network status:
+Implemented:

+- parsers to work with raw data:
-   * the initial `status.txt` file (providing URLs to fetch further information from)
+  - `NetworkInformationParser` parses the initial `status.txt` file (providing URLs to fetch further information from)
-   * the publicly accessible `vatsim-data.txt` file (in particular containing all stations & pilots currently online as well as pre-filed flight plans)
+  - `DataFileParser` parses publicly accessible `vatsim-data.txt` file (containing all stations & pilots currently online as well as pre-filed flight plans)
+- `GraphImport`: import of parsed `DataFile`s to a deduplicated graph structure
+  - splits connections spanning multiple flights
+  - continues flights on client connection losses
+  - attempts to continue previous flight if data file splits information
+  - ignores service clients (AFVDATA etc.)

+Under construction:

+- privacy filter to help removing personal information from data files before they are parsed or archived (*should not be used yet*)

+Planned:

+- parsing of EuroScope sector files (defining VATSIM air spaces and airport ground layouts)

 ## Current API State

 API is currently not stable and may change without notice.

 **Privacy filter is under construction and should not be attempted to be used yet.**

+## Examples and Development Tools

+See [dataformats-vatsim-public-examples](https://github.com/vatplanner/dataformats-vatsim-public-examples) for a collection of development tools which may also be useful to look into as "example code" on how to use this library.

 ## License